BusKill/usb-a-magnetic-breakaway/README.md

 ### Glossary
 To reference our technical terminology check out [glossary.md](https://github.com/BusKill/usb-a-magnetic-breakaway/blob/3cc552533db1436cacee31b77e96ae590389fd92/Glossary.md)

 ### goldfishlaser Version

 This directory contains files for a version built in OpenSCAD by goldfishlaser.
 It contains documented 3D print files (SCAD and STL), Bill of Materials, and more.
-She is currently filming Part 2 ofthe assembly instructions and working on the final written documentation.
+See issue#2 for more details.

 ![goldfishlaser Version](https://crashxblossom.files.wordpress.com/2023/11/layout2-1.jpg)